-On June 9, 2021, pursuant to the NPA, FFIE issued a promissory note (the "ATW June 8% Note") in favor of FF Adventures SPV XVIII LLC, a third party investment firm affiliated with ATW Partners, LLC, for an aggregate principal amount of \$20.0 million, receiving net proceeds of \$18.4 million, inclusive of an 8% original issue discount.
-Prior to the ATW NPA Notes Amendment described below, the promissory note matured on December 9, 2022, subject to the right of FF Adventures SPV XVIII LLC to extend the maturity date to December 9, 2023.
+On June 9, 2021, pursuant to the NPA, the Company issued a promissory note (the "ATW June 8% Note") in favor of FF Adventures SPV XVIII LLC, a third party investment firm affiliated with ATW Partners, LLC, for an aggregate principal amount of \$20.0 million, receiving net proceeds of \$18.4 million, inclusive of an 8% original issue discount.
+The promissory note matures on December 9, 2022, subject to the right of FF Adventures SPV XVIII LLC to extend the maturity date to December 9, 2023.
 The promissory note bears interest at 0% per annum through and including December 9, 2022.
 In the event that FF Adventures SPV XVIII LLC extends the maturity date, the promissory note bears interest at 10% per annum from December 10, 2022 until December 9, 2023.
 At the election of the holder of the ATW June 8% Note, the principal amount converts into that number of shares of Class A Common Stock equal to 130% of the outstanding principal amount divided by the applicable conversion price.
-Pursuant to the NPA (as amended by the ATW NPA Notes Amendment described below), upon purchasing the ATW June 8% Note, FF Adventures SPV XVIII LLC became entitled to purchase from FFIE, at its option, at any time prior to July 20, 2023, an additional promissory note (the "ATW Optional 8% Note") for an aggregate principal amount of up to \$20.0 million with an original issue discount of 8%.
+As of June 6, 2022, the promissory note is currently convertible into 2,600,000 shares of Class A Common Stock.
+The conversion to shares shall not include any portion of the promissory note that would cause the total converted share amount to be in excess of 4.99% of the fully diluted capitalization of the Company.
+The conversion price is subject to customary anti-dilution adjustments upon (among other triggering events) the occurrence of a change of control transaction and certain dilutive transactions, including subsequent equity issuances, share dividends and splits occurring following the issuance of the promissory note.
+Pursuant to the NPA, upon purchasing the ATW June 8% Note, FF Adventures SPV XVIII LLC became entitled to purchase from the Company, at its option, at any time during the twelve (12) month period commencing July 21, 2021, an additional promissory note (the "ATW Optional 8% Note") for an aggregate principal amount of up to \$20.0 million with an original issue discount of 8%.
 At the election of the holder of the ATW 8% Optional Note, the principal amount would be convertible into that number of shares of Class A Common Stock equal to 130% of the outstanding principal amount divided by the applicable conversion price.
-In addition, pursuant to the NPA, if FF Adventures SPV XVIII LLC elected to purchase the ATW Optional 8% Note, it would be entitled to receive from FFIE a warrant (the "ATW Optional 8% Warrant") to purchase that number of shares of Class A Common Stock of FFIE equal to 37.5% of the principal amount of the ATW Optional 8% Note divided by the applicable exercise price.
+In addition, pursuant to the NPA, if FF Adventures SPV XVIII LLC elected to purchase the ATW Optional 8% Note, it would be entitled to receive from the Company a warrant (the "ATW Optional 8% Warrant") to purchase that number of shares of Class A Common Stock of the Company equal to 37.5% of the principal amount of the ATW Optional 8% Note divided by the applicable exercise price.
+As of June 6, 2022, if FF Adventures elected to purchase an ATW Optional 8% Note with an aggregate principal amount of \$20.0 million, (i) such ATW Optional 8% Note would be convertible into 2,600,000 shares of Class A Common Stock and (ii) the related ATW Optional 8% Warrant would be exercisable into 750,000 shares of Class A Common Stock.